How to Effectively Maintain a Drupal Website

 To optimize site performance, you can use the Drupal’s own cache system to configure caching for the entire platform: Block, Views, Page, static and dynamic content, database and more.
 But doing it correctly is essential; otherwise, changes may not consistently appear.
 Devel module or Drush can be used to flush cache from the system, or advanced caching like Memcache or Varnish must be effectively tuned and managed.

-3: Drupal Security and Module Update
+Drupal Security Updates and Module Upgrades

 Drupal is one of the most secure content management systems in the world, but that only helps if you keep your site up to date with releases.
 You can view the Drupal security releases on Drupal Release Notes and in your Drupal administrator by navigating to “/admin/reports/status.”